sethbattin/sethbattin.github.io/posts/blogging-with-markdown.md

   artifact.
 Categories are the same, though they have markdown source descriptions.
 Still simple.
-- I add images to the public folder, which works just like a public web folder like God intended.  gfs-support coming soon (never).
+- I add images to the public folder, which works just like a public web folder like God intended.  git-lfs coming soon (never).
-- I use block quotes, asides, and links for their best bloggy purpose within the html spec.
+- I use block quotes, asides, and links for their best bloggy purpose within the HTML spec.
 They cover a lot of use cases, check out [the rel attribute][rel=tag] - i use it for categories links.
-- Zero^^ javascript by default.
-I put a silly inline-onclick to load a twitter embed.
+- Zero^^ JavaScript by default.
+I put a silly inline-on-click to load a twitter embed.
 Big kudos to twitter^^^ for making the embed work script-free!
-- there is a css file.  _One._  4k selectors should be enould for anyone.
+- there is a CSS file.  _One._  4k selectors should be enough for anyone.
 - goofy stuff to produce the teasers on the homepage, but that was good fun.